west china medical publishers

 Release date: Export PDF Favorites Scan

-• A comparative study of the effect of robot-assisted minimally invasive transforaminal lumbar interbody fusion and conventional open surgery on adjacent segment degeneration in treatment of single-level degenerative lumbar spondylolisthesis
+• Effectiveness of robot-assisted minimally invasive and open freehand transforaminal lumbar interbody fusion in treatment of single-level degenerative lumbar spondylolisthesis and the influence on adjacent segment degeneration

 Release date: Export PDF Favorites Scan